The demands and struggles of nationhood: Rebellions of 1837-38

 To compare and contrast the Rebellions in Upper and Lower Canada

-Cartograf Document and Mapping Task:
+Suggested Cartograf Document and Mapping Task:

--Student organize available documents in terms of time and/space:
+-Student organize available documents, in terms of time and/space:

 -Groups could use printed versions of the documents, to sequence them each into two separate timelines of sorts, one for each rebellion.

-Visit a sample mapping of the rebellion locations at
+Click to visit the sample mapping of the rebellion locations at

 Task: Characterize the Rebellions in terms of the question: “Were the Rebellions of 1837-38 about nationalism or liberalism?”